CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: General CP Symmetries and CP Asymmetry

 An example for this type of CP-like transformation is easily constructed in a model with $U(1)_1 \times U(1)_2$ symmetry.
 Let us introduce a multiplet field $\Phi=(\phi_p, \phi_{q})^T$, where $\phi_{p}$ and $\phi_{q}$ have two $U(1)$ charges $p_{1,2}$, and $q_{1,2}$ under $U(1)_1 \times U(1)_2$.
 A group action on $\Phi$ is represented as

 For example, when $q_1=-p_1$ and $q_2=p_2$ the following CP-like transformation

 satisfies the consistency conditions.
 The corresponding automorphism $u_{\textrm{CP-like}}^{U(1)_1 \times U(1)_2}$ is

 Thus the CP-like partners of $\phi_p$ and $\phi_q$ have the opposite $U(1)_1$ charges but the same $U(1)_2$ charge.
-If the model has this CP-like symmetry, it follows from the CPT theorem that it requires the existence of a CP-like partner in addition to their complex conjugate fields.
+If the model has this CP-like symmetry, it requires the existence of a CP-like partner in addition to their complex conjugate fields.
 In the same way, it is possible to construct a CP-like symmetric model with internal symmetry group $G_1 \times G_2$.

 In addition, in the case of $U(1)$ two independent $U(1)$ transformations can mix, so that it is possible to find a non-trivial CP-like transformation for generic values of $U(1)$ charges.
 When $p_1 q_2 - p_2 q_1 \neq 0$, a general solution to the consistency condition is as follows,